Austinepass/Test-taker/Readme.md

 # Setup
 - Clone this repository.
-- Sign up and get our Gemini AI API key.
+- Sign up and get your Gemini AI API key.
 - Place your Gemini API key in local.properties file as API_KEY.
 - Open and run in the latest version of Android Studio.